$ mv rosa /usr/local/bin/rosa

 Enter the following command to verify your installation:

-Command line tool for ROSA.
-Usage: rosa [command] Available Commands: completion Generates bash completion scripts create Create a resource from stdin delete Delete a specific resource describe Show details of a specific resource edit Edit a specific resource help Help about any command init Applies templates to support Managed OpenShift on AWS clusters list List all resources of a specific type login Log in to your Red Hat account logout Log out logs Show logs of a specific resource verify Verify resources are configured correctly for cluster install version Prints the version of the tool Flags: --debug Enable debug mode. -h, --help help for rosa -v, --v Level log level for V logs Use "rosa [command] --help" for more information about a command.
+Command line tool for Red Hat OpenShift Service on AWS.
+For further documentation visit https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws Usage: rosa [command] Available Commands: completion Generates completion scripts create Create a resource from stdin delete Delete a specific resource describe Show details of a specific resource download Download necessary tools for using your cluster edit Edit a specific resource grant Grant role to a specific resource help Help about any command init Applies templates to support Red Hat OpenShift Service on AWS install Installs a resource into a cluster link Link a ocm/user role from stdin list List all resources of a specific type login Log in to your Red Hat account logout Log out logs Show installation or uninstallation logs for a cluster revoke Revoke role from a specific resource uninstall Uninstalls a resource from a cluster unlink UnLink a ocm/user role from stdin upgrade Upgrade a resource verify Verify resources are configured correctly for cluster install version Prints the version of the tool whoami Displays user account information Flags: --color string Surround certain characters with escape sequences to display them in color on the terminal.
+Allowed options are [auto never always] (default "auto") --debug Enable debug mode. -h, --help help for rosa Use "rosa [command] --help" for more information about a command.

 $ rosa completion bash | sudo tee /etc/bash_completion.d/rosa

-rosa command completion from your existing terminal.
+Optional: Enable command completion for the ROSA CLI from your existing terminal.
 The following example enables Bash completion for

 rosa in an existing terminal on a Linux machine: